Should Christians promote “Social Justice”?

-As I’ve already touched on, there’s a whole lot that I agree with in the article where general principles of redemption – including the redemption of language and terminology – are concerned.
+As I’ve already mentioned, there’s a whole lot that I agree with in the article where general principles of redemption – including the redemption of language and terminology – are concerned.

 Today I’d like to focus on the AV article’s close, which reads as follows:

 ” . . .
 Granted, ‘social justice’ has historically been a leftist buzzword.
 I have written about this and taken a hard position against it in the past.
 But this is actually not the best approach.
 Part of dominion involves the reclamation of language and the social sphere to serve Christ.
 This means we must also redefine the true, biblical meaning of phrases like ‘justice’ and ‘social justice.’
 This we must not be afraid to say it.

 A big part of the reason ‘social justice’ has been a leftist catchphrase is that conservative, Bible-believing Christians long ago largely abandoned social justice altogether and let the left have it by default.
 We gave social justice to the left, then complained that ‘social justice’ is leftist.
 Shame on us.
 It is time to take it back.
 That means we need to get busy writing and applying social theory, social order, and indeed, social justice from the Bible.
 This means we need to start saying what social justice really is.
 This means we need to quit being afraid of saying, ‘social justice.'”

 So it’s “time to take it back”, with the “it” in question being “social justice”, and (at least one of) the means by which we are to take it back is by actively using the term “social justice”?